jd-code/buildalternbind/README.md

 ### permission troubles with apparmor ###

-At will you may restart the apparmord to activate the mandatory changes if needed :
+At will, you may restart the apparmord to activate the mandatory changes if needed :
 ```
 # check the diff between old and new policies :
 vimdiff usr.sbin.named-orig-20140107-1324 /etc/apparmor.d/usr.sbin.named